 Maximising the Potential for Better Growth

 Do you know where and how your pension funds are invested?
 It’s likely, in the case of workplace pension that you will have been placed in a default risk rated fund or portfolio.
 Fund performance can make a massive difference in the value of your pension.
-If you have several pots, it’s likely you will be invested in a variety of funds that have performed differently and some pension providers only have a limited selection of funds.
-(Remember, that past performance is not a guide to future performance); pension consolidation in Liverpool can help to organise and simplify everything.
+If you have several pots, it’s likely you will be invested in a variety of funds that have performed differently and some pension providers only have a limited selection of funds (remember, that past performance is not a guide to future performance); pension consolidation in Liverpool can help to organise and simplify everything.

 Convenience and Simplicity

 Consolidating your pensions means you may have one pension pot.
 This is much easier than handling several and can help simplify your retirement planning.
 Managing multiple pensions involves more than just checking the balance.
 You want to make sure you are invested in the right fund for your risk profile.
 Remember this will change as you get nearer to retirement.
-Consolidating your pension via an Independent Financial Adviser can simplify your retirement savings and help ensure the funds are always invested in the right place for you.
+Pension consolidation in Liverpool using an Independent Financial Adviser can simplify your retirement savings and help ensure the funds are always invested in the right place for you.

 Keep Track of Your Pension Savings

 When you have multiple pension pots from various providers, you run a much higher risk of losing track of one or more of them altogether.
 House moves are notorious when it comes to paperwork getting lost – and if you lose the paperwork, you may not be able to inform pension providers that you’ve moved house.
 In this way pensions can get lost or forgotten about.
 This is another way in which pension consolidation in Liverpool can help you; find out how to trace lost pensions.

 Reasons Not to Combine My Pensions

-Consolidating your pensions is usually the correct course of action.
-There are some circumstances in which it isn’t the best option.
+Pension consolidation in Liverpool is usually the correct course of action.
+However, there are some circumstances in which it isn’t the best option.
 Some reasons not to merge your pensions are outlined here:

 Defined Benefit or Final Salary